A Rare Platinum Group Metal

 The precipitate is dissolved in hydrochloric acid and the solution is heated until residual contaminants are burnt off, leaving behind the pure rhodium metal.

 According to Impala Platinum, global production of rhodium is limited to only about 1 million troy ounces annually (or roughly 28 metric tons) annually, whereas, in comparison, 207 metric tons of palladium were produced in 2011.

 About one-quarter of rhodium production comes from secondary sources, mainly recycled catalytic converters, while the remainder is extracted from ore.
 Large rhodium producers include Anglo Platinum, Norilsk Nickel, and Impala Platinum.

-According to the US Geological Survey, autocatalysts accounted for 77% of all rhodium demand in 2010.
+According to the US Geological Survey, autocatalysts accounted for 77 percent of all rhodium demand in 2010.
 Three-way catalytic converters for gasoline engines use rhodium to catalyze the reduction of nitrogen oxide to nitrogen.

-Roughly 5-7% of global rhodium consumption is used by the chemical sector.
+Roughly 5 percent to 7 percent of global rhodium consumption is used by the chemical sector.
 Rhodium and platinum-rhodium catalysts are used in the production of oxo-alcohol manufacturing as well as to produce nitric oxide, a raw material for fertilizers, explosives, and nitric acid.

-Glass production accounts for a further 3-6% of rhodium consumption each year.
+Glass production accounts for a further 3 percent to 6 percent of rhodium consumption each year.
 Because of their high melting points, strength and resistance to corrosion, rhodium, and platinum can be alloyed to form vessels that hold and shape molten glass.
 Also of importance is that alloys containing rhodium do not react with, or oxidize, the glass at high temperatures.
 Other rhodium uses in glass production include: